Cleanup & Improvement Project

 De Anza Cleanup & Improvement Project

 - Asbestos abatement and the safe removal of 169 abandoned mobile homes at De Anza Cove.

 - Clean up of landscaping – in progress.

 - Repair and improve the bike/pedestrian trail opening up coastal access to the public.

 - Adding 147 interim campsites in the northern section of Mission Bay RV Resort.

 If you would like to stay informed about the City’s master plan update for Northeastern Mission Bay and protect waterfront camping and public recreation, please join Mission Bay for All.
 It’s free.

 Back in June 2019, the San Diego City Council approved the Short Term De Anza Cove Clean-up Project.
 Mission Bay RV Resort’s management remains committed to moving forward with this project.
 We’ve been hoping to get started on this project ever since that day.
 On July 13, 2022, we finally received approval from the California Coastal Commission to begin the project.
 November 13, 2022, we accepted the Coastal Development Permit issued by the California Coastal Commission to begin work.
-The clean-up is now underway!
+The clean-up is well underway!

 1. Ensure a safer, healthier environment

 By cleaning up and removing 169 abandoned mobile homes, many of which contain asbestos, we can ensure a safer, healthier environment.
 This clean-up effort is a win-win for both wildlife and people.

 After Clean-up & Improvements

 2. Renovate the existing pool & clubhouse

 Update: We have completed the renovation and reopening of the De Anza pool and hot tub.
 The clubhouse with game room is also open to our guests.

 3. Open coastal bike and pedestrian paths

 This effort will expand opportunities for the public to connect with nature.
 The existing bike paths will be repaired, expanding the 19 miles of Mission Bay Park pathways.
 This will enhance opportunities for people to enjoy this part of the Bay, improving connectivity throughout the entire park.

 4. Add 147 campsites

 This effort can increase the number of campsites for the public to enjoy affordable overnight accommodations.
 The campsites will utilize existing home spaces and utilities, efficiently repurposing existing infrastructure.